On the Robust Optimal Stopping Problem: Weak Stability under Pasting

-We will gradually provide the technical set-up for our main result (Theorem~\ref{thm_ROSVU}), which we will state at the end of this section.
 In the proof of Theorem~\ref{thm_ROSVU}, we will use an approximation scheme which exploits results from the classic optimal stopping theory for a given probability.
 For this purpose, we consider the following probability set.

-\begin{definition} For any $t \neg \in \neg [0,T]$, let $\fP_t$ collect all probabilities $\hP$ on $\big(\O^t, \sB(\O^t) \big) $ such that $\bF^\hP$ is right-continuous. \end{definition}
+\begin{definition} For any $t \n \in \n [0,T]$, let $\fP_t$ collect all probabilities $\hP$ on $\big(\O^t, \sB(\O^t) \big) $ such that $\bF^\hP$ is right-continuous. \end{definition}

 We will also need some regularity assumption on the reward process.

 \ss \no {\bf Standing assumptions on reward process $Y$.}